 "The lawsuit by former JM Eagle engineer John Hendrix contended that the company violated industry production standards and used low-grade ingredients to produce its PVC pipe, resulting in reduced tensile strength and costly ruptures even on year-old pipes that are advertised to last 50 years.

-"'Billions of dollars of this pipe is now in the nation's infrastructure, and it's going to last a fraction of the time it was supposed to last,' said Mary Inman, part of that plaintiff's team of lawyers at San Francisco law firm Phillips & Cohen."
+"'Billions of dollars of this pipe is now in the nation's infrastructure, and it's going to last a fraction of the time it was supposed to last

 - "Pipe company under pressure," - Los Angeles Business Journal: